awslabs/duvet/design/duplicates/decisions.md

   human collapses it.
 (Implementation shape follows: group by witness set and flag collisions — linear, no pairwise walk.)

-This is the governing principle applied per-instance: identical witness sets mean the tool provably cannot tell the copies apart — disambiguation did not happen in fact.
-[Decision 2](#decision-2)'s same-target rule is exactly this rule's statically decidable shadow: same target implies identical sets by construction, but not conversely — positions that always execute together are positionally distinct and evidentially identical, and only this rule sees them.

 **Consequences:**

+- [Decision 2](#decision-2)'s same-target rule is exactly this rule's statically decidable shadow: same target implies identical sets by construction, but not conversely — positions that always execute together are positionally distinct and evidentially identical, and only this rule sees them.
 - The constructions this catches: N copies scattered through one test function (all bind that test's witnesses identically); two real tests under one merged suite report (both bind the single